 Google’s algorithms can pick up on that and classify your website as being a duplicate.
-Therefore, your website could drop in ranking, losing visibility in the search results and ultimately decreasing its traffic.
+Therefore, your website could drop in the rankings, losing visibility in the search results and ultimately decreasing its traffic.

 Human translation will prevent that from ever happening.
 That’s because the text will not be translated word-by-word.
 Not only that, but it will also take the context into account.
 Your website will have unique content that is favored by Google’s algorithms.

-To optimize a translated site for SEO, you have to modify its structure, its domains to be more specific.
-There are two ways in which you can do so: by using a Generic Top-Level Domain (gTLD) or a Country-Code Top-Level Domain (ccTLD).
+To optimize a translated site for SEO, you have to modify its structure and its domains to be more specific.
+There are two ways in which you can do so: By using a Generic Top-Level Domain (gTLD) or a Country-Code Top-Level Domain (ccTLD).